Achille Lauro hijacking: Hijackers in Egypt

-PLO official Farouk Kaddoumi also said that the claim that Kilinghoffer had been murdered was "a big lie fabricated by the intelligence service of the United States."
+PLO official Farouk Kaddoumi also said that the claim that Klinghoffer had been murdered was "a big lie fabricated by the intelligence service of the United States."
 At a United Nations meeting in New York, he suggested to the UN Security Council that Klinghoffer might have died naturally, "Is there any evidence that those hijackers had killed the civilian?
 Where is the evidence?"

 The Reagan administration sent a series of urgent messages to Cairo, urging the Egyptians to swiftly turn over the hijackers for prosecution either to Italy or the US.
 Reagan approved of a draft message to be sent on his personal behalf to Mubarak stating the same was to be delivered by Ambassador Veliotes.
 Apparently seeking to avoid having to lie directly to the Americans, Mubarak refused to see Veliotes and also refused to take calls from George Shultz.

 On October 11, the day after the hijackers had disembarked the ship, Mubarak lied to the media when asked about them saying they had left within hours of coming ashore, "They have actually left Egypt.
 I do not know exactly where they have gone.
 Perhaps they have left for Tunisia."
 His foreign Minister Esmat Abdel Meguid reiterated the same message "They left Egypt.
 I know where they are, but I am not going to tell you."
 Mubarak would also falsely insist that the hijackers had left Egypt before he had information about Captain De Rosa's correction, "If the captain had told us that a passenger had been killed, we would have changed our position toward the whole operation.
 But when this [news of the murder] emerged, we already had sent the hijackers out of the country."
 Mubarak also repeated the suggestion that no one had been killed "There is no body and no proof he has been murdered.
 Maybe the man is hiding or did not board the ship at all."
 At the time of Mubarak's statements to the news media, the U.S. Administration had already received intelligence information that the hijackers were still in Egypt.